 Kamitoku’s Beef-Broth Ramen Bowls Get a New Home in Kaka‘ako

-The truck stops here: Tuesday to Sunday, intensely beefy fare is at a full-service restaurant at Ward Village.
+The truck stops here: Intensely beefy fare is at a full-service restaurant at Ward Village.

 Kamitoku Ramen opened its new brick-and-mortar restaurant at Ward Village earlier this month, showcasing a menu familiar to followers of its beef-bone broths.
 It’s a big step up for the tiny chain: Kamitoku launched as a ramen truck in Waikīkī seven years ago, its only locale outside Japan, and expanded to University of Hawai‘i campuses and a stall at Shirokiya Japan Village Walk where I became a fan.
 All of those outposts have now closed but the new location continues the shop that has six decades of history in Tottori, Japan, where beef ramen is popular.